This post is a collection of articles about ELT, language learning and Higher Education, which appeared in the second week of January 2015.

-- Should peer-reviewers be compensated for their efforts?
+- Should publishers compensate peer-reviewers for their work?
 Should authors pay for this compensation?
 There’s a new Open Access journal that promises to do just that.

 - What is the role of academics in repressive regimes?
 A group of 18 Nobel laureates believes that academics in Saudi Arabia should either speak out or face marginalisation.

-- When a paper is retracted, should funding agencies reclaim any public funds that were associated with said paper?
+- Should funding agencies reclaim any public funds that went into the publication of retracted papers?
 Leonid Schneider argues that such a policy would be beneficial for the public, universities and science.

 New open-access journal promises to pay peer reviewers

 According to an article in the Scholarly Kitchen, the University of California Press are launching a new Open Access (OA) mega-journal, which will focus on the life and biomedical sciences, ecology and environmental science, and the social and behavioral sciences.
 A distinctive feature of the new journal, Collabra, is that they plan to set aside a part of the Article Processing Charges (APCs, reportedly $875) as a reward for peer-reviewers.

 Here’s how Alison Mudditt, the University of Caiffornia Press director, describes the plan:

 The pay-forward component of the model sets Collabra apart.
 Our goal here is to create a truly self-sustaining model that supports more OA publishing, especially in fields without the kind of research grants that have traditionally funded APCs.
 A portion of every APC goes into a central fund for editors and reviewers.
 At intervals throughout the year, editors and reviewers can elect to pay forward to the Collabra APC Waiver Fund, pay forward to an institutional/library OA fund, or receive a cash payment.
 Collabra provides the research community a meaningful choice about where to invest the value generated through peer review labor.